alembic/alembic/README.txt

 -------------------------------------------------------------------------------
 - Alembic
 -
-- Copyright 2009-2011 Sony Pictures Imageworks, Inc. and
+- Copyright 2009-2012 Sony Pictures Imageworks, Inc. and
 - Industrial Light and Magic, a division of Lucasfilm Entertainment Company Ltd.
 -------------------------------------------------------------------------------

 Installation instructions for Alembic

 0) Before Alembic can be built, you will need to satisfy its external dependencies.
-They are, as of May 16th, 2011:
+They are, as of July, 2012:

 A unix-like OS (Linux, Mac OS X); Windows support is experimental CMake (2.8.0) www.cmake.org
 Boost (1.44) www.boost.org
-ilmbase (1.0.1) www.openexr.com
+ilmbase (1.0.3) www.openexr.com
-HDF5 (1.8.7) www.hdfgroup.org/HDF5
+HDF5 (1.8.9) www.hdfgroup.org/HDF5
+zlib

 Optional:
-Arnold (3.0)
+pyilmbase (1.0.0) # to build the python bindings Arnold (3.0)
-Autodesk Maya (2011)
+Autodesk Maya (2012)
 Pixar PRMan (15.x)
-OpenEXR (1.6.1) www.openexr.com
+OpenEXR (1.7.1) www.openexr.com
+Sphinx (1.1.3) # to build the python documentation

 Note that the versions given parenthetically above are minimum-tested versions.
 You may have good luck with later or earlier versions, but this is